t4d-classes/react-redux-dotnet-core_02032020/demo-app/exercises/exercise-7.md

 ## Steps

 1. Move the Car Form to its own component.
-Configure the Car Form component to output the collected car data and configure the button text to customizable.
+Configure the Car Form component to output the collected car data  then display it in the table.
+Also, configure the button text to customizable.

 2. Add a new column to the header of the table.
 Label the column as "Actions".